 Hear what RN Law attorney Rahul Reddy has to say with respect to USCIS NOIR for H1B applications: Listen from time 1:24 to 4:15.

 USCIS gives a specific time frame to respond to NOIR notice which is usually 30 days.
 If you do not respond within the allowed time, your H1B will be automatically revoked.

-You can ask for extra time to respond if the documents requested would take more than allowed time.
+You can ask for extra time to respond if the documents requested would take more than the allowed time.

-Your current H1B applications stay valid and you can keep working after issuance of NOIR until the NOIR is finally implemented and H1B is revoked.
+Your current H1B applications stay valid and you can keep working after the issuance of NOIR until the NOIR is finally implemented and H1B is revoked.